ciscocandidate/400-101/4th Oct 18.md

 ---

-## Q206
-Which three configuration settings must match for switches to be in the same MST region?
-(Choose three)

-A.Region name
-B.Password
-C.VLSN-to-instance assignment
-D.Domain name
-E.Revision number
-F.VLAN names

-Answer:  A, C, E

----

-## Q207
-Which two options are restrictions of BGP Outbound Route Filtering?
-(Choose two.)

-A.It requires access lists to match routes.
-B.It can be used only with eBGP.
-C.It can be used only with iBGP.
-D.It can be used only with IPv4 multicast.
-E.Multicast is not supported.

-Answer : B, E

----

 ## Q208
 Which attribute is not part of the BGP extended community when a PE creates a VPN-IPv4 route while running OSPF between PE-CE?